Tangoe/Mobile-Procurement-API-Documentation/tutorials/orders/suspend/index.md

 * Transaction type (i.e., SUSPEND).

-* Service asset ID for the cellular service that is to be deactivated.
+* Service asset ID for the cellular service that is to be suspended.
 This ID can be obtained via the **/assets/service** endpoint.

 * All required and optional order properties.
 Refer to the <a href="/tutorials/properties">Obtaining Order Properties</a> page for steps how to identify the properties that are relevant for your order.